 However, to get a good deal from any retention department, you have to get organized.

 Shop Around For Other Deals

-When your contract is about to expire meaning your phone is paid off, shop around for other deals.
+When your installment plan is about to expire meaning your phone is paid off, shop around for other deals.
 Compare like for like services from across all companies who offer the same service in your area.
 Copy or write down prices and know who is offering what.
 Keep that list handy for when making the call.
 “You know, Telco X offered me the same level of service you’re offering but for $10 a month less” is a powerful bargaining chip.

 To get a discount, you need quantifiable data to support your case.
 There is no point talking to a retention agent demanding a discount and that’s it.
 You need to present your evidence by showing you can get a better deal elsewhere at a lower price or with more features.

 Understand What You’re Paying For

 To get a discount on your service, you need to know how much you’re paying, what features add to that cost, what features you use and what you could do without.
 Some features will have changed or will have been replaced with others.
 Understand what you are currently paying for as well as what you want to pay for.